KanoComputing/community-sdk-wiki/Installation-Guides.md

 ## Before you start (requirements)

 You will need to install or have installed a few softwares before you start.
-Those are just enough use the programming language and a dependency manager (so it's easy to install the other dependencies).
+Those are just enough to use the programming language.
+The only extra software is a dependency manager (so it's easy to install the other dependencies).

-We won't go in detail on how to install it but a quick search "How to install *name of the software* on *name of your operational system*" will probably show enough tutorials.
+We won't go in detail on how to install it but a quick search "How to install *name of the software* on *name of your operational system*" will probably lead you to plenty tutorials.

 You will also need drivers to make your computer able to communicate with Kano devices.
 Luckly all the required drivers will be in place by just downloading and installing [Kano Code](https://kano.me/app).
 If you are running a Linux distribution, then you are probably safe already (get in touch if you have issues).